Better data can help you achieve better outcomes. Here’s a few suggestions.

 The hurdle for most mental health and substance use agencies and for that matter, most businesses, is not understanding the importance of data analytics but how to make the data actionable.
 Most already have the most important tool: an EHR that helps track behavioral health and agency data.

-Yet, there are many hurdles that agencies have to jump before making big data and analytics actionable, including staffing and skill gaps, health data exchange barriers, and general organizational planning challenges.
+Yet, there are many hurdles that agencies have to jump before making big data in healthcare and analytics actionable, including staffing and skill gaps, health data exchange barriers, and general organizational planning challenges.
 But before your agency dives into breaking down data silos and rearranging how you operate, it’s helpful to understand the three main types of analytics used in healthcare.

 Documents Historical Data